"That's great, but, um, honey, the ground is frozen and fall is many months away. Soooo what to do now?"

 Laughing, he leaves me with the mysterious gift and walks out the door.

-I had a lot of things to do that evening so I simply set the pot in the corner of the dining room and
+I had a lot of things to do that evening so I simply set the pot in the corner of the dining room and forgot about it became wrapped up in other matters that needed my attention.

 Well, don't ya know, a month goes by and here's my son at the dinner table laughing.
 Curious, I got close enough to see what had captivated his attention.
 It was the pot.
 The hay had been moved and now three green shoots (stalks) were poking through.
 "Mom, I thought this wasn't supposed to blossom until Spring?"